 You are cordially invited to an Industry Exchange Series webinar.
-In it, we will discuss the strategies to enhance Hong Kong’s commodity market and the steps Hong Kong can take to become a regional commodity trading hub.
+In it, we will discuss the strategies that Hong Kong can take to become a commodity trading hub for the region.

 Panellists: